Friday, March 27, 2026

 Summer will have a new season for Magical Luimierre.
 I liked season 1 but I’m not sure I liked it enough for the show to maintain my interest.

-The upcoming Detective Conan movie will be released in Japan in April but as usual we who need English Subs probably won’t be able to see it till between Thanksgiving and Christmas.
+The upcoming Detective Conan movie will be released in Japan in April but I expect that as usual we who need English Subs probably won’t be able to see it till between Thanksgiving and Christmas.

 There is a lot of stuff that may or may not drop this year, it’s uncertain.
 The new Raildex shows being Darkside Item and season 4 of Railgun, the new Nanoha project, new Code Geass project, new seasons for Mushoku Tensai, Boochie The Rock, Alya speaks Russian.
 Maybe new seasons for Skeleton Knight and Deadliest Assassin and MobuSeka, and for non sequels I’m interested in Girl Crush and Ruri Dragon